Tanya R. Saunders, Assistant Provost of International Programs and Extended Studies

 The Ithaca College London Center offers an academic study program for sophomores, juniors, and seniors.
 Students from Ithaca and other colleges and universities in the United States who want an international study experience of a summer or one or two semesters during their undergraduate years are invited to participate.
 The London Center’s curriculum includes courses in the liberal arts, business, communications, music, and sport studies that are designed to take advantage of the social and cultural milieu of London.
 There is also a specialized program in theater arts for students beyond their first year majoring or minoring in this area.

-The London Center is housed in a restored Victorian mansion in the South Kensington district of the city.
+The London Center is housed in a restored Victorian townhouse in the South Kensington district of the city.
 Most faculty members are British and convey a perspective that helps students understand British society and develop cross-cultural awareness.
 Excursions and visits to various institutions, cultural centers, and museums are an integral part of the curriculum, while presentations by guest lecturers bring students into contact with distinguished individuals from a variety of disciplines.

 Students carry a full academic load while studying in London and enjoy many opportunities for class-related trips and other educational travel.